1. Home Warranties

 Is it worth it to repair a washing machine?

-A good rule of thumb when deciding to repair or replace your washing machine is that you don’t want to spend more than half of what a new washer costs repairing a unit that’s more than five years old.
+It’s best to follow the 50% rule: Don’t spend more than half of what a new washer costs repairing a unit that’s more than five years old.

 Can I fix my washing machine myself?